What’s the best way to pass your faith and your values to your children?

 Since the religious training isn’t backed up with a solid, caring relationship, the children may fight against everything Dad stands for.
 Some of that will happen with teenagers anyway, but as dads, we need to learn from this.

-One of my favorite sayings is, “People don’t care how much you know until they know how much you care.”
+As the saying goes, “People don’t care how much you know until they know how much you care.”
 It’s especially true among the people in our homes.
 To pass on a legacy that includes faith or a system of values, we have to focus on building solid relationships with our kids.

 They need much more than a list of rules and principles.
 Those times of teaching, worship and/or prayer are certainly important.
 But don’t forget, dad, to also build a strong relationship, so your children will want to follow in your footsteps.
 They need love to hold it all together.